EARTH, CLIMATE, DREAMS AND THE AGE OF THE ANTHROPOCENE: The Symposium and the 2019 Book

 Jerome has been in private practice since 1974.
 He was the founding president of the C. G. Jung Analysts Association of the Greater Washington, D.C.
 Metropolitan Area, vice-president of the C. G. Jung Institute of New York, and past-president of the C.G.
 Jung Institute of Santa Fe.
 He is currently on the teaching faculty of the C. G. Jung Institute of Santa Fe.
 Jerome is married, and has two grown sons, and four grandchildren.

-View the depth discussion with Jerome Bernstein and Bonnie Bright:”Dominion Psyche, Reciprocity Psyche, Borderland Consciousness” below
+View the depth discussion with Jerome Bernstein and Bonnie Bright: “Dominion Psyche, Reciprocity Psyche, Borderland Consciousness”

 Susan Rowland, Ph.D., is Chair of MA Engaged Humanities and the Creative Life at Pacifica Graduate Institute, and teaches on the doctoral program in Jung and Archetypal Studies.
-Author of From Agatha Christie to Ruth Rendell (Palgrave 2001), she now specializes in women’s writing in mysteries in the US as well as in the UK in her new book, The Sleuth and the Goddess in Women’s Detective Fiction (2015).
+Author of From Agatha Christie to Ruth Rendell (Palgrave 2001), she now specializes in women’s writing in mysteries in the US as well as in the UK in her book, The Sleuth and the Goddess in Women’s Detective Fiction (2015).
 She is also author of a number of books on literary theory, gender and Jung including Jung as a Writer (2005); Jung: A Feminist Revision (2002); C. G. Jung in the Humanities (2010) and The Ecocritical Psyche: Literature, Evolutionary Complexity and Jung (2012).
 Her 2017 book is Remembering Dionysus: Revisioning Psychology and Literature in C. G. Jung and James Hillman and her new book is Jungian Literary Criticism: the Essential Guide (2019).

 View the depth discussion with Susan Rowland and Bonnie Bright: “Dionysus—Revisioning Psychology & Literature in Jung and Hillman” below.